optimizationBenchmarking/documentation-examples/data/bbob/index.md

 ---
 # The BBOB Example

-In this folder, we provide an example application of the *optimizationBenchmarking.org* evaluator.
+In this folder, we provide an example data set of testing the application of the {{ site.projectNameStyled }} evaluator.
 We use it to investigate some of the results of the [Black-Box Optimization Benchmarking (BBOB) 2013](http://coco.gforge.inria.fr/doku.php?id=bbob-2013) .

 ## 1. Example Structure